aksonov/react-native-tableview/README.md

 - [Examples](#examples)
 - [Customization](#customization)

+## NOTICE
+The [original library](https://github.com/aksonov/react-native-tableview) has been unmaintained for over a year.
+This is a fork of the library that aims to keep it up to date with the newest releases of react native.

+**Currently supports react-native 0.49**

 ## Features
 - Look and feel native iOS TableView (with group/plain tableview type, sections headers, etc)
 - Display long lists of data (like country list) - built-in list view has performance issues for long lists